onflow/flow/content/concepts/accounts-and-keys.md

 When adding a public key to an account, you must specify the following information:

-- ID (used to identify key within an account)
 - Raw public key (encoded as bytes)
 - Signature algorithm (see codes below)
 - Hash algorithm (see codes below)